• Skip to Content

 Expectations, Rights, and Responsibilities

-Minimum Expectations for Student-Advisor Meetings
+Minimum Expectations for Student-Adviser Meetings

-The following are minimum expectations for scheduled meetings between a faculty advisor and advisee.
+The following are minimum expectations for scheduled meetings between a faculty adviser and advisee.
 In general, meetings should be scheduled so students can prepare for the meeting, should be at least a half-hour in duration or more if needed, and should be conducted in an appropriate location, desirably without interruptions.

 Degree Time in Program Minimum Meeting Frequency